Driving to Izamal

-Jerome would have loved to stay on in Izamal to go to the festival, which was part of the Day of the Dead celebrations.
+Jerome would have loved to stay on in Izamal to go to the festival (we love experiencing local festivals), which was part of the Day of the Dead celebrations.
 We did not want to wait for hours though as the festival would not start until the early evening and therefore drove back towards Merida.

 When we returned to the centre of town we saw some children flying their kites on the village green.
 Children flying their kites was common sight here in Yucatan we had noticed, we even saw a boy in Valladolid who sat on the rooftop of a house with the kite so high up in the sky that it was literally the tiniest of red dot.

 Izamal is one of the 111 villages that have been promoted by the Mexican government to offer visitors a magical experience.
-We definitely agree that it was one of the most beautiful places we had visited on our trip through the peninsular and is worth the detour from Merida.
+We definitely agree that it was one of the most beautiful places we had visited on our trip across the Yucatan peninsular and is worth the detour from Merida.

 Recommended Hotels on the Yucatan Peninsular